-In the first ever legal effort to challenge election results in multiple jurisdictions for a Presidential contest in the United States, ECBAWM is representing Jill Stein and her campaign in election integrity efforts and attempts to obtain recounts in three states: Michigan, Wisconsin, and Pennsylvania.
+In the first-ever legal effort to challenge election results in multiple jurisdictions for a Presidential contest in the United States, ECBAWM is representing Jill Stein and her campaign in election integrity efforts and attempts to obtain recounts in three states: Michigan, Wisconsin, and Pennsylvania.
 Stein filed petitions for recount in Michigan and Wisconsin, and mobilized voters to seek recounts in Pennsylvania.
 ECBAWM has litigated various state and federal actions to pursue those recount requests.
-The most recent information and filings concerning the rapidly-changing developments in the three states are available here for Pennsylvania, here for Michigan, and here for Wisconsin.

 ECBAWM attorneys Jonathan S. Abady, Matt D. Brinckerhoff, Andrew G. Celli, Jr., Ilann Maazel, Elizabeth Saylor, Debra L. Greenberger, Ali Frick, David Lebowitz, Hayley Horowitz, Doug Lieb, Alanna Small, and Jessica Clark are the lawyers litigating these efforts.